 During their freshman year, students complete an intensive series of courses on technology fundamentals, problem solving, project management and research fundamentals.
 These essential skills enable students to quickly learn and adapt to new knowledge domains and technical environments required for faculty-directed research projects.
 Throughout their sophomore to senior years the RRSP students will interview with faculty and select a project to work on as a research assistant with a faculty member who will act as project director.
 Students will typically work on projects in areas related to their academic discipline; however, they may elect to work in an unrelated field to challenge themselves and broaden their exposure to academic research.

-Students eligible to apply for the Honors College (30 ACT or 1390 SAT and 3.5 High School GPA) are eligible to apply for the Randall Research Scholars Program.
-On average, the 2016 entering class had above a 33 ACT or 1450 SAT and 4.27 GPA.
+Students eligible to apply for the Honors College are eligible to apply for the Randall Research Scholars Program.

 Students can apply through the Randall Research Scholars application after completing the Honors College Application through their MyBama account.